Do motorcycles need a lot of maintenance?

-Before you take your bike out for that first ride of the season, use this motorcycle maintenance checklist to help keep yourself (and those around you) safe on the road.
+Before you take your motorcycle out for that first ride of the season, use this motorcycle maintenance checklist to help keep yourself (and those around you) safe on the road.

 - Start with fresh fuel1

 If you didn’t drive your motorcycle all winter, the first thing to do is change the fuel.
 Gasoline gets stale when it sits in the tank too long.
-Use a siphon pump to get rid of the old gas and then fill the tank with fresh fuel.
+Use a siphon pump to get rid of any old gas, and then fill the tank with fresh fuel.

 Just as you need clean fuel, you also need to change the oil and replace the oil filter before you take your bike out for your first ride.
 Neglecting this step can affect the performance and longevity of your motorcycle.

 Oil and gas aren’t the only fluids your motorcycle depends on.
 Brake fluid and coolant are important for motorbike maintenance, but they can sometimes leak if your bike is left standing for a long period of time.
 Double-check your levels and refill or top them off.
-Or, flush out the old fluids and replace them with fresh ones; that way, you know your motorcycle is completely ready to take on your next ride.
+Or, flush out the old fluids and replace them with fresh fluids.

-Oil and grease in your cable housing can dry up after a certain period of time, and that can affect the performance of your clutch and throttle.
-Use a hydraulic cable oiler to restore the oil, or take it to your local mechanic and ask them to do the job for you.7
+Oil and grease in your cable housing can dry up over time, and that can affect the performance of your clutch and throttle.
+Inspect your clutch, brakes, throttle, choke, and any other cables to ensure they’re still responsive and not frayed.

 Motorcycle maintenance is an important part of staying safe on the road

 Following this motorcycle safety inspection checklist helps ensure your bike is ready to take on the road.
-Without a helpful service checklist to refer to, properly maintaining your bike over time becomes more difficult.
-More so, not having a well-cared for motorcycle on the road becomes less safe for you to drive, and for other drivers to drive around you.
+Without a helpful service checklist to refer to, properly maintaining your bike over time can become more difficult.
+More so, not having a well-cared for motorcycle on the road becomes less safe for you and those around you.

 Before you take to the road, make sure you have a motorcycle insurance policy that meets your needs.
-Get a quote today.
+Learn more about coverage options and get a quote today.